kwesikwaa/ToyShop-frontend-Flutter/README.md

 # ABODUABA TOYSHOP

-This is a personal e-commerce project to for my 3D works.
+This is a personal e-commerce playground to for my 3D works.

-Frontend is built with flutter and utilises Hooks, Riverpod, Hive for loal persistnce
+Frontend is built with flutter and utilises Hive for loal persistnce and ValueNotifier for state management

 PayStack(a stripe company) for Payment